Several friends have asked me HOW we do our backpacking, so I thought I’d write a bit about it:

 I’m going to use our most recent trip (to Barcelona) as an example of how we packed.
 We were gone for 4 days and 3 nights, and we took 2 backpacks and a purse with us.
 We also took our Ergo carrier for our youngest – she’s 1 (almost 2) and a very heavy 34 pounds.

-The first backpack contained only Bunches’ pop-up bed.
+The first backpack contained only Sophie’s pop-up bed.
 It collapses into a circle, and the bed/tent, air pump, and air mattress all fit neatly into this small backpack:

-Our other backpack held diapers for Bunches, and overnights for Squirrel.
+Our other backpack held diapers for Sophie, and overnights for Lia.
 She’s potty trained, but still needs one at night.
-It also held all of our clothes, toiletries, and entertainment – in the form of 2 iPod touches and a charger.
+It also held all of our clothes, toiletries, and entertainment – in the form of 2 iPhones and a charger.

 We had one gallon-sized bag of clothes for each of us.
 We wore our jeans, sweatshirts, and shoes the whole time, so I only had to pack extra shirts, shorts to sleep in, and socks and underwear.
 Our big backpack has 2 large side pockets.
 We use one for toiletries, so we can easily pull them out at security.
 We use the other for our iPods and headphones, so we can easily pull it out on planes and buses for cranky kids.